superfell/json2apex/readme.md

 # JSON2Apex

-This app allows a user to paste in an instance of a json document, and have it generate strongly typed apex code that can deserialize it.
+This app allows a user to paste in an instance of a json document, and have it generate strongly typed Apex code that can deserialize it.

-Its written in Java using the Play! framework, if you want to try it out, its running at http://json2apex.herokuapp.com
+Its written in Java using the Play! framework.

+For many years it was available at https://json2apex.herokuapp.com however Heroku discontinued the free tier and its no longer online there.

+You can run the tool locally via docker with

+`docker run  -p 9091:9091 -d  ghcr.io/superfell/json2apex:latest`

+once running open your browser at http://localhost:9091

 JSON2Apex is open source under the MIT license.

 ## About integration-tests